ollylomax/Kitchen-Craft---Backend-Development-Milestone-Project/README.md

 - ### Prospective

     - Add pagination for Recipes, Products, Cuisines and Users pages for future scoping the website when additions to the respective collections are being submitted from hundreds or more users.
+    - Edit and Delete functionality for all recipes, irrespective of author, will be available to admin users.
     - Add, Edit and Delete functionality on the Products page will be granted for admin users so that the website can expand upon the sale of kitchen related products.
+    - Redundancy resolution will be added to remove all recipes created by a user whom the Superuser has deleted or potentially banned.
     - Products will be linked to recipes via the 'useful_for' product field and the 'ingredients/steps' recipe fields.
 This will allow users to immediately filter all community recipes which are applicable to the use of that particular product.
     - Rather than using base64 encoding, images will be directory uploadable by admin users for both Products and Cuisines.
     - Contact Us page will be created as well as shop background information.